Why Yahushua the Messiah Had to Die

 Immortal Soul Unmasked

-soulIn our last post, “Do I Have A Soul?”, the issue of whether or not humans possess an immortal soul was addressed.
+In our last post, “Do I Have A Soul?”, the issue of whether or not humans possess an immortal soul was addressed.

 Continue reading “Immortal Soul Unmasked”

-In “Rapture Redux” we will continue our quest to see if we can find that ever-so-elusive “Shortcut to Paradise” by next delving into the New Testament.
+We will continue our quest to see if we can find that ever-so-elusive “Shortcut to Paradise” by next delving into the New Testament.

 1 Thessalonians

-Continue reading “Rapture – Shortcut to Paradise?”
+Continue reading “Rapture – Shortcut Revisited”

 Which Torah To Keep?

-It is vital to recognize that keeping the correct Torah leads to eternal life and attempting to keep the wrong one would only reward a person with eternal death at the end of the Judgment Day.
+It is vital to recognize that keeping the correct Torah leads to eternal life, and attempting to keep the wrong one would only reward a person with eternal death at the end of the Judgment Day.

 Continue reading “Which Torah To Keep?”